carlosonunez/blog.carlosnunez.me/content/post/doing-something-boring-try-this-one-weird-trick-slackers-hate-it.md

 title: "Doing something boring?
 Try this one weird trick!
 Slackers hate it!"
 date: "2015-09-15 19:08:11"
 slug: "doing-something-boring-try-this-one-weird-trick-slackers-hate-it"
+description: >-
+  This post talks about how to segment your time to keep task on boring stuff.
 ---

 I love writing code and building awesome stuff, but there are times where fighting the urge to Reddit for 14 hours feels like this: